3.1 General requirements:

 - Observe all areas and equipment closely, looking for workplace hazards and unsafe conditions.

-- Use the inspection checklists set up in Enablon.
+- Use the inspection checklists in Enablon.
 Exceptions or deviations must be approved prior to performing an inspection and approved by OHS/EHS Regional manager.

 - Ensure that all areas and activities are covered so all possible hazards are identified.

-- Notify any immediate hazard so it can be corrected as soon as possible.
+- Report immediate hazards so they can be corrected as soon as possible.

 - Take pictures and videos of the unsafe conditions, if necessary and if allowed.